briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-            2. _(ii)_ For purposes of division (C)(48)(b)(ii) of this section, a municipal corporation was the primary place of business of a limited liability company if, for the limited liability company’s taxable year ending in 2003, its income tax liability was greater in that municipal corporation than in any other municipal corporation in Ohio, and that tax liability to that municipal corporation for its taxable year ending in 2003 was at least $400,000.
+            2. _(ii)_ For purposes of division (C)(48)(b)(ii) of this section, a municipal corporation was the primary place of business of a limited liability company if, for the limited liability company's taxable year ending in 2003, its income tax liability was greater in that municipal corporation than in any other municipal corporation in Ohio, and that tax liability to that municipal corporation for its taxable year ending in 2003 was at least $400,000.

-    49. _(49)_ "Taxpayers’ rights and responsibilities" means the rights provided to taxpayers in Sections 124.09, 124.12, 124.13, 124.19(B), 124.20,
+    49. _(49)_ "Taxpayers' rights and responsibilities" means the rights provided to taxpayers in Sections 124.09, 124.12, 124.13, 124.19(B), 124.20,
     124.21, and Sections 5717.011 and 5717.03 of the ORC, and the responsibilities of taxpayers to file, report, withhold, remit, and pay